dev-mrg/Svelte-router-tinkering/README.md

-# svelte template with svelte-spa-router
+# svelte with svelte-spa-router (and just for fun ---- jquery!
+I also missed it ALOT!)

 #Experimenting with the flexibility of 'Svelte' It is truly amazing!!